oblivia-simplex/Narrativity/2_AAA_Editorial.md

 one place, lived in a single room.
 I have been poor, then richer, then poorer than many people.
 As a child I had great passions, and everything I wanted was given to me.
 My childhood has disappeared, my youth his behind me.
-It doesn\'t matter.
+It doesn't matter.
 I am happy about what has been.
 I am pleased by what is, and what is to come suits me well enough.